-Clause As Constructed Survey Methodology (Includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) 11.4.1 Concrete Road Safety Barrier At minimum of 10 m intervals, change in direction and as per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 Guard Rail Posts Top centre of posts ± 25 11.4.2 Steel Beam Guardrail As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.3 Wire Rope Barrier Top of wire at minimum 10 m intervals, change in direction and as per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.4 Road Signs / Project Signs As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.4 Variable Message Signs As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.5 Fences At minimum of 20 m intervals, change in direction and as per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.6 Gates As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.7 Field Cabinets As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 44.40 Road Light Poles As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.8 Road Light Poles with Mast Arm As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.9 Traffic Signal Poles As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 Traffic Signal Poles with Mast Arm As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.10 Electricity Poles As per codes and examples of the TMR Surveying Standards - Schedule 1 ± 25 Electricity Poles with Road Light Mast Arm As per codes and examples of the TMR Surveying Standards - Schedule 1 . ± 25

-Clause As Constructed Survey Methodology (Includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) 11.4.11 Overhead Wires As per codes and examples of the TMR Surveying Standards - Schedule 1 .
+Clause As Constructed Survey Methodology (includes using appropriate codes as per the TMR Surveying Standards - Schedule 1) Accuracy Hz & Vt (mm) 11.4.5 Fences At minimum of 20 m intervals, change in direction and as per codes and examples of the TMR Surveying Standards - Schedule 1 . ± 25 11.4.6 Gates As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.7 Field Cabinets As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11 / 0 Road Light Poles As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.0 Road Light Poles with Mast Arm As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.0 Traffic Signal Poles As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.9 Traffic Signal Poles with Mast Arm As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11 1 10 Electricity Poles As per codes and examples of the TMR Surveying Standards - Schedule 1 ± 25 11.4.10 Electricity Poles with Road Light Mast Arm As per codes and examples of the TMR Surveying Standards - Schedule 1. ± 25 11.4.11 Overhead Wires As per codes and examples of the TMR Surveying Standards - Schedule 1 .
 Also record ambient air temperature and atmospheric description (for example, bright / sunny, partly cloudy / overcast) including estimated wind speed and direction. ± 50

-^{} Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.
+Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.